BaditSad/ProgSyst/README.md

 La configuration minimale requise est la suivante : windows 10

-If you are looking for the user document in english, you can download it through this link: https://mega.nz/file/OTIV3RDC#F-Zj4T1_Q88FfZvzn9aDYdZmGAEYiLdery9SAEWYuAs
+Note: If you are looking for the user document in english, you can download it through this link: https://mega.nz/file/OTIV3RDC#F-Zj4T1_Q88FfZvzn9aDYdZmGAEYiLdery9SAEWYuAs